American Revolution: American alliances after 1778

 The capture of a British army at Saratoga encouraged the French to formally enter the war in support of Congress, and Benjamin Franklin negotiated a permanent military alliance in early 1778; France thus became the first foreign nation to officially recognize the Declaration of Independence.
 On February 6, 1778, the United States and France signed the Treaty of Amity and Commerce and the Treaty of Alliance.
 William Pitt spoke out in Parliament urging Britain to make peace in America and to unite with America against France, while British politicians who had sympathized with colonial grievances now turned against the Americans for allying with Britain's rival and enemy.

 The Spanish and the Dutch became allies of the French in 1779 and 1780 respectively, forcing the British to fight a global war without major allies, and requiring it to slip through a combined blockade of the Atlantic.
 Britain began to view the American war for independence as merely one front in a wider war, and the British chose to withdraw troops from America to reinforce the British colonies in the Caribbean, which were under threat of Spanish or French invasion.
 British commander Sir Henry Clinton evacuated Philadelphia and returned to New York City.
-General Washington intercepted him in the Battle of Monmouth Court House, the last major battle fought in the north.
+Washington intercepted him in the Battle of Monmouth Court House, the last major battle fought in the north.
 After an inconclusive engagement, the British retreated to New York City.
 The northern war subsequently became a stalemate, as the focus of attention shifted to the smaller southern theater.

-The British move South: 1778–1783
+1778–1783: the British move south

-The British strategy in America now concentrated on a campaign in the southern states.
-With fewer regular troops at their disposal, the British commanders saw the "southern strategy" as a more viable plan, as they perceived the south as strongly Loyalist with a large population of recent immigrants and large numbers of slaves who might be tempted to run away from their masters to join the British and gain their freedom.
+The British Royal Navy blockaded ports and held New York City for the duration of the war, and other cities for brief periods, but failed in their effort to destroy Washington's forces.
+The British strategy now concentrated on a campaign in the southern states.
+Due to a lack of regular troops at their disposal compared to the Americans, the British commanders saw the "southern strategy" as a more viable plan, as they perceived the southern colonies as strongly Loyalist, with a large population of recent immigrants and large numbers of slaves who might be tempted to run away from their masters to join the British and gain their freedom.

 Beginning in late December 1778, the British captured Savannah and controlled the Georgia coastline.
-In 1780, they launched a fresh invasion and took Charleston, as well.
+In 1780, they launched a fresh invasion and took Charleston.
 A significant victory at the Battle of Camden meant that royal forces soon controlled most of Georgia and South Carolina.
 The British set up a network of forts inland, hoping that the Loyalists would rally to the flag.
 Not enough Loyalists turned out, however, and the British had to fight their way north into North Carolina and Virginia with a severely weakened army.
-Behind them, much of the territory that they had already captured dissolved into a chaotic guerrilla war, fought predominantly between bands of Loyalists and American militia, and which negated many of the gains that the British had previously made.
+Behind them, much of the territory that they had already captured dissolved into a chaotic guerrilla war, fought predominantly between bands of Loyalists and American militia, which negated many of the gains that the British had previously made.